 The UE shall start to transmit PRACH to Cell 2 in no later than DLTM from the beginning of time period T4.

-The rate of correct cell switch observed during repeated tests shall be at least 90%.
+The rate of correct cell switches observed during repeated tests shall be at least 90%.

 NOTE: The cell switch delay can be expressed as DLTM (= Tcmd + TLTM-interrupt), where: